 Working from harmony to a chaotic, discordant sound, the all female choir individually

 and collectively fill the installation with their voices.
 Celebrating the launch of the exhibition on Friday 5 May, this specially assembled choir will be performing live within the gallery.

 Signaling the conclusion of Victoria Lucas’s successful touring project, which previously visited London Art Fair and HOME in Manchester, this exhibition brings together work made over the last 2-years.
 The Lay of the land (and other such myths) exhibition has been produced by Mark Devereux Projects in partnership with AirSpace Gallery.

-Lay of the land (and other such myths) has been funded by Arts Council England, the University of Central Lancashire and HOME.
-It has been produced by Mark Devereux Projects in partnership with Chiara Williams Contemporary Art, HOME and AirSpace Gallery.
-Victoria Lucas is represented by Mark Devereux Projects.
+Lay of the land (and other such myths) has been funded and/or supported by Arts Council England, University of Central Lancashire, HOME, AirSpace Gallery and Staffordshire University.